 If you’re keen on the more premium models, it’s worth keeping an eye out for deals.
 Otherwise we recommend keeping an eye out for deals on the 175 and making sure you don’t pay over the odds for an older model.

 Check the KitchenAid eBay outlet too.
 Manufacturer refurbished models are often available here for less, as long as you aren’t fussy about colour.
-The 5KSM175 model is currently available for £379 in Berry, Red and Silver.
+Currently the prices don’t beat the Black Friday deals though.

 Which KitchenAid mixer is best?

 Specifications are important, but you’ll also want to ensure you’ve got the mixer that does the best job.